 Question: “In clause 8.4.2.2.3 of TS 23.558, upon receiving the EEC registration update request with list of AC profile(s), how does the EES respond when the EES determines that the requirements indicated in the AC profile(s) cannot be fulfilled for at least one AC profile?”

-Answer: When the EES determines that the requirements indicated in the AC profile(s) cannot be fulfilled for at least one AC profile, the EES shall send a failure response to the EEC with response code indicating the reason for failure.
-However, the initial registration remains valid till expiry time and EEC can send registration update request with change in parameters before the registration expires.
-SA6 discussed and agreed the contribution in S6-220677.
+Answer: SA6 discussed and agreed the contribution in S6-220xxx.
+For EEC registration or EEC registration update request, list of AC profiles is optional and the EEC registration status is not depend on whether the requirements indicated in the AC profile(s) are fulfilled or not.

 2 Actions